lavakumarThatisetti/lavakumarThatisetti/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Software Developer @ DBS
+- 🔭 I’m currently working on Software Developer 2 @ Atlassian
-- 🌱 I’m currently learning Machine learning & AWS
+- 🌱 I’m currently exploring Machine learning & AI
 - 👯 I was intrested in Machine Learning and AI related Projects
 - 🤔 My Daytastructures and Problem solving github repo: https://github.com/lavakumarThatisetti/DataStrcutures ( Constantly Improving)
 - 💬 I was more enthusiastic in Starups and ideas